QuentinRa/blog.quentinra.dev/programming-languages/databases/non-relational/graph/neo4j.md

 👉 We can select nodes having a specific label using: `(:Label)` such as `(:Movie)` or `(m:Movie)`.

 ✂️ We can go further and filter nodes based on their properties `(:{released:2008})`, `(:Movie{released:2008})`, or `(r:{released:2008})` represent nodes with `released == 2008`.

+🔥 You can use `variable_name.attribute` to access an attribute later.
 </div><div>

 #### Edges